 It has been estimated that about 30% + dentists in the USA offer this technique, yet in the UK it is extremely rare.
 Why?
 It is so safe, not that costly to the patient and immediately ‘reversible’.

 It is almost the ‘perfect’ aid for use in the practice of Dentistry.
-In the opinion of this author, every dental practitioner should be trained in its use and offer it in his practice.
-It is as important as local anaesthetic.
+In this author’s opinion, every dental practitioner should be trained in its use and offer it in his practice.
+It is as important as a local anaesthetic.